projectatomic/atomic-site/source/blog/2016-05-31-atomic-app-0-5-2-release.html.md

   - Code cleanup / minor code modifications (dictionary searches, loops)
   - Provider module / class loading refactoring

-## Cleaner logging
+## Cleaner Logging

 We've completed a clean-up on how we log Atomic App.
-With this release we've added ASCII art as well as cleaned up a lot of the redundant information outputted when deploying an Atomic App.
+With this release, we've added ASCII art as well as cleaned up a lot of the redundant information outputted when deploying an Atomic App.

 ```
 ▶ atomicapp run projectatomic/helloapache --destination helloapache --provider=docker